 - inability to extend the knee (straighten the knee)

 - Fractures: Direct trauma to the bony structure can cause one of the bones in the knee to break.
 This is usually a very obvious and painful injury.
-Most knee fractures are not only painful but will also interfere with the proper functioning of the knee (such as kneecap fracture) or make it very painful to put weight through the leg (such as tibial plateau fracture).
+Most knee fractures are not only painful but will also interfere with the proper functioning of the knee (such as kneecap fracture) or make it very painful to put weight on the leg (such as tibial plateau fracture).
 All fractures need immediate medical attention.